codecraft26/Kuvaka-Tech/README.md

 React.js for building the user interface.
 ### Socket Library:
 Socket.IO for bidirectional communication between server and client.
+## Application Architecture and Concurrency Handling

+The application follows a client-server architecture where the server handles communication between multiple clients.
+Concurrency is managed using the async and await keywords in JavaScript.
+Asynchronous operations, such as handling client connections and broadcasting messages, are performed using async functions and await promises to ensure non-blocking execution.

+### Server Architecture:

+- The server listens for incoming connections on a specified port using asynchronous I/O.
+- Each client connection is managed using asynchronous functions, allowing the server to handle multiple connections concurrently.
+- Messages received from clients are broadcasted to all connected clients except the sender using asynchronous broadcasting functions.

+### Client Architecture:

+- The client interface is built using React, providing a responsive and interactive user interface.
+- User messages are sent to the server asynchronously, ensuring smooth communication without blocking the user interface.
+- Messages from other users are displayed in real-time, utilizing React's state management to update the UI efficiently.

+### Assumptions and Design Choices

+- Async/Await Architecture: The application uses async/await for concurrency handling to simplify code readability and manage asynchronous operations effectively.
+- Socket.IO Library: Socket.IO is chosen for bidirectional communication between server and client due to its ease of use and wide support for real-time applications.
+- React for Frontend: React is selected for building the client interface because of its component-based architecture, which facilitates building interactive and reusable UI components.
 ## Run Locally

 Clone the project